Lisa Pointner

 Explorations in Gelatin printing, with the layering of colour, shapes, line and texture to create graphic-like designs, have influenced my recent artworks.
 Gelatin printing is fast moving, where artistic decisions are made on the fly – so much so that the end result is part deliberate action and part happy accident.
 Rather than chaotic though, I find the whole process almost meditative, particularly when I’m creating small projects, such as my one-of-a-kind original gelatin print cards.

 Working larger is a challenge.
-Sometimes the piece might begin as a gel print, but is then further developed by painting on top with acrylics.
+Sometimes the piece might begin as a gelatin print (one-of-a-kind, never mass produced), but is then further developed by painting on top with acrylics.
 In the end, the original print is often completely unrecognizable, yet the painting retains that graphic-like quality of a gelatin print.

 I have begun further explorations of shape and colour, painting with acrylics on canvas on a much larger scale, creating loosely stylized forms of leaves or plants, or even of only their shadows, as my subject.